0xnookie/claude-hacks/README.md

 A handpicked collection of Claude hacks, prompts, and resources to unlock more power, speed, and creativity from your AI workflows.

 ## Useful
+- [Claudian](https://github.com/YishenTu/claudian): An Obsidian plugin that embeds Claude Code/Codex as an AI collaborator in your vault
 - [Claude Obsidian](https://github.com/AgriciDaniel/claude-obsidian): Claude + Obsidian knowledge companion.
 A running notetaker that builds and maintains a persistent, compounding wiki vault.
 Every source you add gets integrated.
 Every question you ask pulls from everything that has been read.
 - [How Boris Cherny Uses Claude Code](https://howborisusesclaudecode.com/)
 - [Claude Code Templates](https://github.com/davila7/claude-code-templates): CLI tool for configuring and monitoring Claude Code